Bat Boy Assignment

 6. Double Chin:

-Using the polygonal lasso tool (or the regular lasso tool), select the chin.
+Using the lasso tool, select the chin.
 Copy and paste, then click on the Move tool (at the top left of the toolbar; see the picture below):

 move tool